Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 Rendering customization
 ~~~~~~~~~~~~~~~~~~~~~~~

-The most simpliest way to customize form is to override / extend one of the default model form templates via
+The most simplest way to customize form is to override / extend one of the default model form templates via
 overriding `RendererModelForm`_ template attributes, for example to change inline form wrapper::

     class EquipmentForm(RendererModelForm):